-The health and safety of the public, military and civilian personnel, and the environment are of the utmost importance to the Navy.
-The Navy’s procedures for protection of people and the environment meet or exceed all applicable federal, state and local environmental health and safety laws and regulations.
+The health and safety of the public, military and civilian personnel, and the environment are of utmost importance to the Navy.
+The Navy’s procedures for protection of people and the environment meet or exceed all applicable federal, state, and local environmental health and safety laws and regulations.
 The Navy remains committed to this high standard.

 The Navy has a responsibility to properly dispose of its inactive ships in a timely manner to eliminate environmental liabilities.
 After more than 50 years of service, ex-Enterprise was removed from the active fleet.
 Many of its major components and other equipment were nearing the end of their useful life, and it was not cost-effective to modernize and overhaul the ship to further extend its life for combat operations.

 The Navy has identified Alternative 3 – Commercial Dismantlement as its preferred alternative because it keeps the specially qualified and trained Puget Sound Naval Shipyard & Intermediate Maintenance Facility (PSNS & IMF) workforce focused on high-priority fleet maintenance work and the submarine inactivation and reactor compartment package work that are already part of the PSNS & IMF workload, provides cost benefits to the U.S. taxpayer, would be completed in shortest duration, and would not result in significant environmental impacts.
 The preferred alternative does not result in any decrease in workforce at PSNS & IMF.

 Current Navy policy requires dismantlement of all nuclear-powered ships and disposal of their propulsion plants.

 However, items of historical significance have been removed from ex-Enterprise.
 While mementos of the ship are not available to individual members of the public, items of historical value and significance have been provided to the Naval Historical Heritage Command for appropriate dissemination.